 Desensitization

 Happy Fourth of July!
-Contact your local veterinarian in North Miami Beach, FL for more firework safety tips for your dog.
+Contact your local veterinarian in North Miami Beach, FL for more firework safety tips for your dog and to learn about our comprehensive veterinary services.